MarkHoeber/tools-tech-syllabus/source/dita.rst

 Assignment
 ************

 #.
-Pull the branch of your version of :xref:`Get Started with DITA` to your computer, then
-   open the files with oXygen.

-#.
 Explore the DITA examples packaged with Oxygen:  flowers, garage, and others.

 #.
 In oXygen, create files for a new project of your choice.
 Use at least one concept, task, and reference file.
 Think carefully about the types of topics and what type of information goes where.